Loyalists Drawing Lots For Their Lands

 Bayer, Fern.
 The Ontario collection.
 Toronto, Fitzhenry and Whiteside, 1984.
 388 p.
 Illus.

 p.
 136 - “Loyalists drawing lots for the land”

 Black Creek Pioneer Village.
-Black Creek Pioneer Village proudly present: The Parks Canada Loyalist Exhibit, Daily August 26 to September 3.
+Black Creek Pioneer Village proudly presents: The Parks Canada Loyalist Exhibit, Daily from August 26 to September 3.
 North York, the Village, 1984.
 1 p.
 Illus.

 “Loyalists drawing lots for their lands”

 Lucille H. Campey, With Axe and Bible: The Scottish Pioneers of New Brunswick, 1784-1874 (Toronto: Natural Heritage Books, 2007)